Introduction

 “If you don’t take time to rest, your body’s going to pick a time for you that you won’t be able to work.” – Dr. Will Cole

-In this post, we will talk about in detail what toxic productivity is, what its causes are, the signs that tell you are struggling with it, and what you can do to break the cycle of it.
+I’ve learned this lesson the hard way, but it doesn’t have to be the same for you.
+I have curated this article to help you understand what toxic productivity is, what its causes are, the signs that tell you are struggling with it, and what you can do to break the cycle of it.

 What is toxic productivity?

-Toxic productivity is the urge to be productive all the time.
-It compels you to generate something productive from every activity you perform in a day.
-It just does not let you do something unproductive or for the sake of doing it for enjoyment.
+Toxic productivity is an unhealthy obsession to be productive all the time.
+It compels you to generate something productive from every activity you perform in a day, leaving no room for relaxation or activities done for enjoyment.

 Read more: Best productivity tools that will make your life much easier